liquidctl/liquidctl/README.md

 The table is manually sorted to keep certain device families, like confusing generations of Corsair coolers and NZXT Smart Devices, in chronological order.

+Categories are sorted in a somewhat subjective "from more to less liquid control-ly" order.

 Common prefixes or suffixes are deduplicated and brought before device
 differentiators: for example, "Platinum H100i, H100i SE, H115i" instead of "H100i Platinum, H100i Platinum SE, H115i Platinum".

-Newly supported devices are added with the `n` note.
-If they are members of an already supported family, the family is temporarily split between old and new devices until the next release.
+If a newly supported device is a member of an already supported family, the family is temporarily split between old and new devices until the next release.

-Within a category, the notes are sorted alphabetically, major (upper case) notes before minor (lower case) ones.
-Categories are sorted in a somewhat subjective "from more to less liquid control-ly" order.
+Device notes are sorted alphabetically, major (upper case) notes before minor (lower case) ones.

 -->